Pamela Anderson par Vijat Mohindra

 Numéro: When did you decide to create the Pamela Anderson Foundation?

 Pamela Anderson: I started preparing my foundation over ten years ago, but it’s become very active in the last two years, as I’ve begun to devote more time to what’s important for the planet, for vulnerable people and for animals.
+I’m a great connector and producer, and I seem to fall into the right hands always.
 Even if I’m a little bizarre.
 [Laughs.]
 I’m not afraid to take this into zones where no one has gone before.
 The aim is to support activists, people who have a cause.
 There’s also a tenure programme, which is artist driven.
 As for me, I’m travelling the world on my own dime, speaking to people who I know make a difference and who are able to make big, real, impactful choices.
 I won’t just sit around waiting for others to act.

 What exactly are the foundation’s goals, and how do you intend to go about achieving them?